dereneaton/ipyrad/docs/files.rst

 restriction digest method (RAD, ddRAD) or related amplification-based process (e.g., NextRAD, RApture).

-The `input files`_ can be sorted among Samples (demultiplexed) before starting to use ipyrad, or ipyrad can be used to demultiplex the data based on a `barcodes file`_.
-Examples of both are available in the :ref:`tutorial<tutorials>`.
+The :ref:`input files<input_files>` can be sorted among Samples (demultiplexed) before starting to use ipyrad, or ipyrad can be used to demultiplex the data based on a
-Finally, ipyrad aims to be very flexible in allowing assembly of reads of various lengths so that new data can be easily combined with older data.
+`barcodes file`_.
+Examples of both are available in the :ref:`tutorials<tutorials>`. ipyrad aims to be very flexible in allowing assembly of reads of various lengths so that new data can be easily combined with older data.